tomas-fryza/vhdl-course/Labs/02-ise/README.md

-# Lab 2: Introduction to VHDL and Xilinx ISE
+# Laboratory excercise 2: Introduction to VHDL and Xilinx ISE

 #### Contents